ytsaurus/ytsaurus/yt/docs/en/_includes/api/commands.md

 # Commands

-This section lists all the commands available in the YT system API and includes a full description of their options.
+This section lists all the commands available in the {{product-name}} system API and includes a full description of their options.

 ## Structure { #structure }